 Conformity Marking of Construction Products

-Following the end of the EU exit transition period on 31/12/2020, there will be three different product marks that manufacturers, and others in the supply chain, may need to apply.
+There are now three different product marks that manufacturers, and others in the supply chain, may need to apply.
 The rules governing these marks will depend on where the product is intended to be used.

 The three marks are: